colmjude/TiddlyQuote/README.md

 ### Warning
 This is currently just a spike and has no error handling or validation, use at your own risk.

+Be aware, if you aren't currently logged into TS then any attempts to capture quotes will fail silently (needs to be fixed ASAP)